Reviews You Can Rely On

 Credit: Abriah Wofford

-If you can't bear to fuss with an overload of programmable features but still want a decently tasty cup of coffee, the Ninja 12-Cup offers a great balance.
+If you can't bear to fuss with an overabundance of programmable features but still want a decently tasty cup of coffee, the Ninja 12-Cup offers a great balance.
 Impressively, it strikes this balance at a much lower price than some of its closest competitors.
 This machine is great for those wake-up-and-caffeinate types, as well as people who want to simplify their morning routine.

-Read more: Ninja 12-Cup Programmable CE251 review
+Read more: Ninja 12-Cup Programmable review

 The Ninja 12-Cup consistently brews a balanced and neutral cup of coffee that makes our tastebuds sing.